 - Are you 100% sure that you’ve wired the pots correctly?
 We have several of the most commonly used wiring diagrams right here at Humbucker Soup.

 - Have you tried process of elimination?
 Simply wire each pickup directly to the main volume pot, bypassing the five-way switch.
-In doing this, you can first determine that all three pickups, as well as your pots, are fine.
-If you use this approach, you can deconstruct your wiring down to the most basic components, heck, even try wiring each pickup directly to your output jack.
+In doing so, you can first determine that all three pickups and the pots are fine.
+If you use this approach, you can deconstruct your wiring down to the most basic components.
+Heck, even try wiring each pickup directly to your output jack.
 Trust me, if you take this kind of logical approach when you’re troubleshooting guitar wiring problems, you’re going to find the solution.
 Anything else is just guessing, and you might be up all night doing this.

 Some Common Problem Scenarios When Troubleshooting Guitar Wiring Problems: